-You have a stress bucket in your body, and if you fill it up and it overflows, anything over that amount is going to cause you to have a panic attack and cause you to have psychological stressors.
+Picture that you have a stress bucket in your body, and if you fill it up and it overflows, anything over that amount is going to cause you to have a panic attack and cause you to have physiological stressors.
+During times of stress, you don’t recover from intense workouts the same way.
 This bucket can be filled up with physical or mental stressors.

 Your body responds to all stressors the same way.
 Our bodies are trained to run from what causes us stress since the ancient times.
 It’s a fight or flight response.
 If you’re doing something like a low carb diet, the reason you have a panic attack is because your body is protecting you from starvation.

 This is your body’s way of communicating with you.
 Stress is our alarm system to let us know that something’s going on.

 Anxiety is a messenger and needs to be heard.
 The most powerful thing you can do when you’re stressed is listen and accept your anxiety in the moment.
 You can’t just keep pushing and diminishing it.
 You need to embrace it and ride the wave.